 As a former student once told me, I like to find generous ways of discussing the matters that friends shy away from at dinner parties–religion, culture, politics.
 Conversation partners include undergraduates, graduate students, and scholars from across the disciplines.
 So here you’ll find multimedia musings on human difference–particularly the complicated relationship between making difference and making a difference in the world.
 These blog posts, podcasts, and video on this site are born out of a dialogue with

 I’m glad you could join us.
-If you’d like to contact me, please email me at Newtonr -at- etown -dot- edu or fill out the form below.
+If you’d like to contact me, please email me at rwnewton -at- ua -dot- edu or fill out the form below.